moremorefor/PhotoshopTinyPatch/README.md

 If layer name doesn't auto change, this is useful.
 Apply text layers content to layers name.

+### CreateImagesWithSerialNumbers
+Create images with serial numbers from input dialog's number.
+It requires a text layer.

 ### CreateTiledObject
 Tiling the selected layer.
 <del>*However, it does not work well if you select the layerSet.
 It's a API bug in Photoshop.</del>